Nanaji Deshmukh: Social work

 The Vice President Shri Bhairon Singh Shekhawat conferring the 'Dnyaneswar Award' to noted & veteran social worker Shri Nanaji Deshmukh, in New Delhi on 1 June 2005.

 Following his retirement from active political life, Nanaji Deshmukh dedicated himself to the work of the Deendayal Research Institute, an organisation he had founded in 1969.

 He did work towards the anti-poverty and minimum needs programme.
 Other areas of his work were agriculture and cottage industry, rural health and rural education.
 Deshmukh assumed chairmanship of the institute after leaving politics and devoted all his time to building up the institute.
 He was also instrumental in carrying out social restructuring programme in over 500 villages of both Uttar Pradesh and Madhya Pradesh states of India.

 He also established Chitrakoot Gramoday Vishwavidyalaya in Chitrakoot, India's first rural University, and served as its Chancellor.

 Awards and recognition

 Deshmukh was awarded India's second highest civilian award, the Padma Vibhushan, in 1999, by Vajpayee's BJP government.
 In 2019, he was posthumously awarded India's highest civilian award, the Bharat Ratna, by Narendra Modi's BJP government.

 Death

-Deshmukh died on 27 February 2010 in the premises of Chitrakoot Gramoday Vishwavidyalaya that he established.
+Deshmukh died on 27 February 2010 in the premises of Mahatma Gandhi Chitrakoot Gramodaya Vishwavidyalaya that he established.
 He was unwell for some time due to old age and had refused to be taken to Delhi for treatment.
-He bequeathed his body to the Dadhichi Dehdaan Sanstha of New Delhi, and so his body was sent to the All India Institute of Medical Sciences for medical research.
+He bequeathed his body to the Dadhichi Dehdaan Sanstha of New Delhi, and so his body was sent to the All India Institutes of Medical Sciences for medical research.